 When to Harvest Garlic

 In late spring or early summer, your garlic plant will start to flower.
 Let it flower.
-Once the flower is dead and the leaves have browned 1/2 to 2/3 of the way down the stem, dig your garlic up.
+Once the flower is dead and the leaves have browned one-half to two-thirds of the way down the stem, dig your garlic up.
 This should happen no later than July.